 Bridge Officers

-Executive Officer Lt/C Pat McDonald
+Executive Officer Lt/C Jim Kennedy, S

 Educational Officer Lt/C Ned Rhodes, SN SEO